schemahero/schemahero-docs/docs/source/installing/image-tags.md

 The `schemahero-manager` image is the Kubernetes CRD controller and manager.
 It runs in the cluster and handles the reconciliation of any deployed custom resources.
-When a database or table custom resource is deployed, the code to connect to and monitor the connection is in the schemahero container.
+When a database or table custom resource is deployed, the code to connect and monitor the connection is in the schemahero container.
 Both of these container images are built from this repo.

 There are several reasons for this separation: